Riau-Lingga Sultanate: Adat

-Yang Dipertuan Muda
+Yang di-Pertuan Muda

 The viceregal house of Riau claimed to trace their ancestry from the Bugis Royal House in Luwu, Celebes.
 The Bugis prominence in the region began during the reign of Abdu'l-Jalil Rahmat of Johor-Riau, during the period of turbulence the Sultan was killed by Raja Kecil who claimed that he was an offspring of the late Sultan Mahmud.
 He later descent as the Sultan of old Johor.
 The death of Abdul Jalil was witnessed by his son, Sulaiman of Johor-Riau, who later then requested aid from the Bugis of Klang to combat Raja Kecil and his troops.
 The alliance formed between Sulaiman and the Bugis managed to defeat Raja Kecil off from his throne.

 As the settlement for the debt of honour by Sulaiman of Johor-Riau in 1772, a joint government were structured between the Bugis forces and the nascent community and the native Malays and several political marriage were formed between the two dynasties.
 The Bugis chieftain was formally rewarded for his service with the titles of Yang di-Pertuan Muda/Yamtuan Muda (deputy ruler or Viceroy) and Raja Tua (principal prince), receiving the second and third paramount seat in the sultanate.
 Although the latter title became obsolete, the position of Yang Dipertuan Muda dominated until the reformation that merged the sovereignty of the two Royal houses in 1899.

-The Yang Dipertuan Muda possessed a de facto prerogative powers exceeding that of the sultan himself.
+The Yang di-Pertuan Muda possessed a de facto prerogative powers exceeding that of the sultan himself.
 Despite the fact his function under the law was second highest in the office, nonetheless in practice he can over-rule the sultan.
-This was strongly evident during the rule of Sultan Abdul Rahman II when Yang Dipertuan Muda Raja Jaafar was perceived to be dominant when he acted as the regent of the sultanate.
-Yang Dipertuan Muda Raja Jaafar was the one high official responsible for the crowning of Abdul Rahman and highly influential during the negotiation with the Dutch and English governments during the succession dispute between Tengku Hussein and Tengku Abdul Rahman.
+This was strongly evident during the rule of Sultan Abdul Rahman II when Yang di-Pertuan Muda Raja Ja'afar was perceived to be dominant when he acted as the regent of the sultanate.
+Yang di-Pertuan Muda Raja Ja'afar was the one high official responsible for the crowning of Abdul Rahman and highly influential during the negotiation with the Dutch and English governments during the succession dispute between Tengku Hussein and Tengku Abdul Rahman.

 Resident

 For the hereditary position of the Sultan, the sultan was fully subjected under the influence of the Dutch East Indies authority.
 Albeit he is de jure on the apex of the monarchy system, he is under the direct control of the Dutch Resident in Tanjung Pinang.
-All matters pertaining the administration of the sultanate including the appointment of the Sultan and the Yang Dipertuan Muda, must be made within the knowledge and even the consent of the Dutch Resident.
+All matters pertaining the administration of the sultanate including the appointment of the Sultan and the Yang di-Pertuan Muda, must be made within the knowledge and even the consent of the Dutch Resident.